IrisShaders/Iris/docs/usage/debugging.md

 - When an input variable, declared with `in`, is declared and used in a geometry or fragment shader, but there is no corresponding output variable in the shader of the previous stage, some drivers will error.
 To mitigate this, the missing declaration is inserted and initialized with a default value at the top of the `main` function.
 - When the types of declared and used input and output variables don't match, some drivers will error.
 To mitigate this, the type of the declaration is changed to match the type in the later stage (the fragment shader).
 An internal variable with the original type is added so that the code can assign a value to it.
 At the end of the `main` function this value is either truncated or padded to patch the expected type.
 - Unused functions are removed.
 Some drivers don't do certain semantic checks on unused functions which may result in errors when the code is then compiled with stricter drivers that do perform these checks before unused code removal.
 This heuristic is not perfect and may fail to remove unreachable functions that are used in another unreachable function.

+### Version Statement

+The version statement `#version <number> <profile>` where the number is required, but the profile is optionally one of `core` or `compatibility` is patched on versions starting with 1.17.
+For reference, the relevant code can be found in [`TransformPatcher`](/src/main/java/net/coderbot/iris/pipeline/transform/TransformPatcher.java) in the section afer `Root.indexBuildSession`.
+If the core profile is used or the profile is missing, and the version is at least 150, then only compatibility patches are applied, as long as the shader is not a vertex shader.
+On vertex shaders an exception is thrown in this case.
+They are required to either use a version lower than 330, which is then changed to be exactly 330, or declare the compatibility profile, which is then changed to the core profile.

+The profile of compute shaders is always set to core.

 ## Debugging Features